NariMo91/phase-3-project-classification/.ipynb_checkpoints/README-checkpoint.md

 # Overview

-This is a classification project for predicting whether asteroids are non-hazardous or potentially hazardous (PHAs) based on their various features.

-# Background

 Asteroids are rocky bodies that come in a variety of sizes, ranging from just a few meters to hundreds of kilometers in diameter.
 Although the chance of a particular asteroid impacting the earth in the short term is quite low, a major impact is inevitable on the scale of millenia.
 We are all familiar with the asteroid impact that caused a global extinction event in the Middle Miocene period about 16 million years ago.
 Thankfully, these events seem to occur on a 26 million year cycle.
 The main poster child of planetary defense is the Tsunguska Event of 1908, in which a 10,000 metric ton asteroid exploded over Sibera, Russia with the energy of 2,000 Hiroshima-sized nuclear weapons.
 The Tsunguska Event is a better example of the types of impacts we may have to contend with in the near future.
 An updated understanding of Tsunguska and other events has inspired modern efforts to detect and track potentially hazardous asteroids.

 Methods that are currently being studied for impact mitigation include: